 You can register a foreign marriage with the municipality of The Hague's the Foreign Documents Department (Afdeling Landelijke Taken).
 This is also possible if you are not living in the Netherlands.

 This registration converts a foreign marriage certificate into a Dutch certificate.
-This certificate is legally binding in the Netherlands.
-As a result you are also married under Dutch law.
 The original certificate is kept.
 You can request a copy of this at any given moment.
 You can also use this when you submit an application to the IND.
 You then do not have to submit a legalised certificate from abroad again.

 The Ministry of Foreign Affairs decides which conditions a document has to meet for it to be used in the Netherlands.
 You can find both general information on legalising foreign documents as well as information about legalisation per country.